Republic of Ireland national football team: 2008–2019: Trapattoni, O'Neill, and McCarthy's return

 The draw for the Euro 2016 Play-off was held in Nyon, Switzerland, on 18 October 2015.
 Ireland were unseeded in the draw, meaning they could face one of Bosnia and Herzegovina, Ukraine, Sweden or Hungary.
 Ireland were drawn against Bosnia and Herzegovina, the top seeded team in the play-off.
 The only previous meeting between the teams resulted in a 1–0 win for the Republic of Ireland in a friendly in 2012, Shane Long scoring the game's only goal.
-Owing to injuries and suspensions, Ireland had only the "B" squad available for the first leg of the play-off, played in Bilino Polje Stadium.
-A goal from Robbie Brady almost secured a victory for the Irish until Edin Džeko equalised 1–1 to end off the match.
+The first leg of the play-off was played in Bilino Polje Stadium.
+A goal from Robbie Brady for the Irish was followed when Edin Džeko equalised 1–1 to end off the match.
 In the second leg played at the Aviva Stadium, Jonathan Walters scored two goals leading to a 2–0 victory for the Irish.
 In the end, Ireland won the play-off 3–1 on aggregate, qualifying them for Euro 2016.

 At the tournament's final stages in France, Ireland were drawn into Group E against Italy, Belgium and Sweden.
 In their opener at the Stade de France in Saint-Denis, Paris, Wes Hoolahan scored the opener with a spectacular half-volley off a Séamus Coleman cross, but Sweden equalised after Ciaran Clark headed into his own net attempting to clear a cross from Zlatan Ibrahimović, leading to a 1–1 draw.
 At the Nouveau Stade de Bordeaux against Belgium, the Belgians cruised to a 3–0 victory after two goals from Romelu Lukaku and one from Axel Witsel, leaving Ireland needing to win their final match against already qualified Italy to qualify for the knockout stage.
 Against Italy at the Stade Pierre-Mauroy in Villeneuve-d'Ascq, Lille, Ireland played strongly but were five minutes plus stoppage time away from elimination when Robbie Brady headed in Hoolahan's cross.
 The Republic held on to win 1–0, sending Ireland through as one of the four best third-place teams.
 On 26 June, Ireland played France in the round of 16 in Lyon.
 Ireland took the lead in the match with an early penalty from Robbie Brady, but France went on to win 2–1 to advance to the quarter-finals.